MatiasProietti/yet-another-angular-boilerplate/README.md

 I'm currently working on the first feature of this project.
 As I'm working alone and there isn't a working feature yet I didn't find it useful to use an empty main branch with a separated feature branch for the auth part.
 After finishing with the Auth feature I will start working with feature branches.

+## Is this project abandonded?

+No, I have a few personal projects and I work on them in my free time.
+This means that there will be times where I only make a few commits and times where I push a lot of commits.

+If the project gains traction then I will make it a priority.

+## How can I contribute?

+Feel free to contribute creating an issue or a PR.
+When it comes to new features I'm only accepting suggestions/issues, but feel free to make issues and/or PRs for improvements in code, style, architecture, etc. The project is in an early stage and I didn't make templates for PR or issues so feel free to use any format.